microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

 - At a bare minimum, we recommend having at separate instances of IOM for development, test and production environments.
 - Keeping in line with the [Power Platform Landing Zones architecture methodology](https://github.com/microsoft/industry/tree/main/foundations/powerPlatform#environments), as a principle, we recommend using Power Platform `Environments` as the scale-unit and management boundary.
 An `environment` will also dictate region.
 - Within a retail setting, IOM plays a role of **providing a single pane of glass** to manage order lifecycle.
-IOM provides a unique opportunity to consolidate order management operations across all businesses in an engerprise and as such, a single instance of IOM should suffice business requirements.Business acquisitions can be consolidated and leverage common partnerships for fulfillment; logistics etc. There may be scenarios where more than one instance of IOM could be deployed in a production setting.
+IOM provides a unique opportunity to consolidate order management operations across all businesses in an enterprise and as such, a single instance of IOM should suffice business requirements.Business acquisitions can be consolidated and leverage common partnerships for fulfillment; logistics etc. There may be scenarios where more than one instance of IOM could be deployed in a production setting.
 Some of the scenarios could be:
   - A customer may have multiple different businesses where each business has its own separate applications; platforms; and processes for ordering and fulfillment.
-In such a sceanrio, a customer may choose to deploy separate of IOM instances to align with different businesses to have a clear boundary between IOM instances.
+In such a scenario, a customer may choose to deploy separate of IOM instances to align with different businesses to have a clear boundary between IOM instances.
   - A Power Platform environment construct is also tied back to a region.
 If a customer has businesses operating out of different geographic regions, they may choose to colocate an IOM instance where other ecosystem; source and consumer applications are deployed.

 ### Management and Monitoring